 - Coursepacks may not be placed on Reserve.
 Instructors cannot, in effect, create a coursepack by placing several articles together on Reserve under one title.
 Individual citations must be provided for each item.

-- Textbooks may be placed on Reserve when provided by the instructor.
+- Textbooks may be placed on Reserve when provided by the instructor and are not currently required reading for the course.

 - The library is not responsible for lost personal copies or other items.